-I am here today to reassure you that Europe is as committed to its values and objectives now, as it has ever been: Europe will stay the course, even though it is now confronting challenges unseen and unheard of since for decades.
+I am here today to reassure you that Europe is as committed to its values and objectives now, as it has ever been: Europe will stay the course, even though it is now confronting challenges unseen and unheard for decades.
 Wars are raging both to the South and to the East of our borders.
 European leaders are tackling the consequences of borders being changed on our continent by force, like in Ukraine, in violation of the Charter of the United Nations.
 We are also dealing with the refugee crisis, with terrorist attacks inside Europe and with economic difficulties in some Member States.
 As difficult as the situation is, I am sure that we will cope with it, and most importantly, we will, at the same time, remain dedicated to helping make the whole world a better place.

 Everyone who wishes to contribute to eradicating poverty, supporting peace keeping missions, solving the migration crisis, as well as to handling the causes and effects of climate change, can still count on us.
 For Europe, isolationism has never been, and will not be, an option.

 We are always ready to listen to the good and sound advice of our friends, also on the unprecedented refugee and migrant crisis that we face today.

 The myth prevails that Europe is the only rich place on Earth.
 This is not true; there are other places comparable to us in terms of wealth.
 But for some reason, refugees and migrants are not flowing there.
 This is because wealth is not the only element that determines where people choose the future for their children; such values like tolerance, openness, respect for diversity, freedom, human rights and the Geneva Convention are also a magnet attracting them to us.